yshoaib/modelsExamples/README.md

 Prerequisites
 ==============
-LQN Solver (LQNS)nneeds to be installed on the system.
+LQN Solver (LQNS) needs to be installed on the system.

 Related projects
 ===========